zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

 ### 18.1 Summary

 The Aetherion Forge represents a potentially transformative application of RTM technology to materials science.
-By creating localized microgravity conditions on Earth, we could manufacture materials currently impossible to produce—or only producible in the prohibitively expensive environment of space.
+By creating localized microgravity conditions on Earth, we could manufacture materials currently impossible to produce, or only producible in the prohibitively expensive environment of space.

 | Application | Current Limitation | Forge Solution |
 |-------------|-------------------|----------------|